 University Communications serves as UB’s designated contact point for the news media and is the source of official information about the university.
 Faculty and staff members who wish to initiate contact with the news media, or who receive news media inquiries, should first coordinate with University Communications.

-Professional media relations staff members in the Office of University Communications serve as responsible advocates for the university.
+Professional media relations staff members in the Division of University Communications serve as responsible advocates for the university.
 Their communication with members of the media and the public is guided by the principles of integrity, honesty, accuracy and ethical decision-making as described in the PRSA Member Code of Ethics.

 UB's media relations staff will respond promptly, courteously and professionally to requests from members of the news media who seek information about the university or access to the university and its administrators, faculty, staff and students.
 In turn, UB expects members of the news media to conduct themselves in an ethical and professional manner when contacting or interacting with members of the university community and when visiting the UB campus.
 The university reserves the right to break off contact with news media representatives who consistently fail to adhere to these expectations.